Leucadendron: Cultivation

 Leucadendron plants are conventionally propagated through seedlings as well as cuttings.
+They are sought out in the cut flower industry for their naturally unique and bright colors.
 The seeds reach maturity over a duration of a year.
 This time of germination and emergence depends on the species.
 When using cuttings as propagating material, the season as well as the type of material used can affect the success rate of the cultivation.
 Cuttings are preferred as propagating material because it provides uniform offspring, whereas seedlings produce genetic variability in the offspring.
 The genus Leucadendron is more prone to genetic variation than a genus that tends to self-fertilize, because of its cross-pollinating nature.
 In the natural habitat, Leucadendron grows exceptionally well, but in the case of cultivation the specific needs of the plant have to be readily available to allow optimal production of high quality cut flowers and foliage.
 Steps for cultivation include soil evaluation, clearing, drainage, chemical correction, and the physical preparation should be critically considered five months prior to planting Leucadendron.